Andott1/Calculus_PIT/readme.md

 3. **Choose Derivative Order**: Optional, set to 1 for first derivative, 2 for second, etc.
 4. **Click Plot**: Visualize the function, its derivatives, and integral
 5. **Save Graph**: Export the plotted graph to an image file
-6. **View Results**: Symbolic derivative and integral will be shown on the side panel
+6. **Switch View**: Function Graph or Symbolic derivative and integral will be shown on toggle

 ## Troubleshooting